 Access to Network History lets analysts quickly and precisely determine the severity of security threats or the root cause of performance issues.
 And it removes the ambiguity that can otherwise result from relying on Syslogs, NetFlow data and log files to investigate security or performance issues.

-Rapid Domain Isolation Using Network History
+Rapid Domain Isolation

-Often performance issues are discovered when a user calls the helpdesk complaining of slow application performance.
+Often performance issues are discovered when a user calls the help-desk complaining of slow application performance.
 But should the issue be referred to the NetOps team or the DevOps team for investigation?
 Understanding which team is responsible can be difficult without the right evidence.

 NetFlow will tell you whether a connection occurred between a client device and an application server.
 But it doesn’t provide sufficient detail to show whether that application responded in a reasonable timeframe or not.

-Likewise, an SQL server log will show that a query was triggered, and a transaction occurred, but it won’t tell you whether a network issue caused a problem with the response, or whether an overloaded web server is preventing the response from being returned in a reasonable timeframe.
+Likewise, a SQL server log will show that a query was triggered, and a transaction occurred, but it won’t tell you whether a network issue caused a problem with the response, or whether an overloaded web server is preventing the response from being returned in a reasonable timeframe.

 Network History provides definitive evidence for quickly isolating where the root cause of issues lies.
-Examining the packet-level detail will show conclusively whether it’s the web-server, or the database-server, or perhaps a network routing issue that’s causing the problem, allowing the resolution of the problem to be directed to the right team for further investigation.
+Examining the packet-level detail will show conclusively whether it’s the web-server, or the database-server - or perhaps a network routing issue - that’s causing the problem, allowing the resolution of the problem to be directed to the right team for further investigation.